dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 "confidentiality", "credential", "encryption", "identity", "sign", "signature", "trust", "validate", and "verify".

-*\[Editor: review terms]*
+*\[Editor: review that the terms listed and used are the same]*

 Unless otherwise noted, all the protocol parameter names and values are case sensitive.

 Some protocol parameters are parts of a JSON document, and are referred to in JavaScript notation.
-For example, foo.bar refers to the "bar" boolean attribute in the "foo" object in the following example JSON document:
+For example, `foo.bar` refers to the "bar" boolean attribute in the "foo" object in the following example JSON document:

     {
         "foo" : {